MARCspec/MARCspec/marc-spec.md

 # Status of this document

-The current version of this proposal is a preliminary draft for open discussion.
-[Feedback](https://github.com/cklee/marc-spec/issues) is welcome!
+The current version of this specification has a beta status.
+It is already implemented in various tools for different programming languages.
+All implementers and interested partys are welcome to give [Feedback](https://github.com/cklee/marc-spec/issues)!

 # Terminology